 Another great tip for saving a few bucks is to bring your own drinks and snacks into the park.
 If you bring in a few snacks for everyone over the course of a day at the park that will save you significantly from paying park prices for their snacks.

 Free dining is really where it’s at though.
-If you go in the fall, Disney offers the free dining plan promotion.
+If you go in the fall, Disney offers a free dining plan promotion.
 You can save a significant amount of money by doing this…..and hey, it’s free food!
 That’s something you don’t see every day!

 Also, if you are a season pass holder then you can save up to 20% on all your table service meals!
 If you buy snacks or water in the gift shop the discount is applicable there as well.
 If you are a season pass holder and you want to know if there is a discount available, then don’t ever be afraid to ask at any shop or restaurant.